mspnp/cloud-design-patterns/valet-key/Readme.md

 ## System Requirements

-* Microsoft .NET Framework version 4.5
+* Microsoft .NET Framework 5
-* Microsoft Visual Studio 2015 Community, Enterprise, or Professional
+* Microsoft Visual Studio 2019 or Later
-* Windows Azure SDK for .NET version 2.9
+* Windows Azure SDK for .NET 2020 or later

 ## Before you start